 Metadata are essential for data management: they describe where and how data are produced, stored, and retrieved.
 Metadata are also essential for data search/discovery and interpretation, including facilitating the users' understating of data quality.
-A data producer has a responsibility to provide adequate metadata describing the data product on both the data-product-level and the filelevel.
+A data producer has a responsibility to provide adequate metadata describing the data product on both the data-product-level and the file-level.
 The DAAC that will archive the product is responsible for maintaining the data-product-level metadata, but metadata can be augmented with details from the data producer.
-A subset of dataproduct-level and file-level (sometimes called granule-level) metadata that are relevant to data search/discovery is submitted to CMR by the DAAC(s).
+A subset of dataproduct-level and file-level (sometimes called granule-level) metadata that are relevant to data search/discovery is submitted to CMR by the DAACs.

 Data-product- and file-level metadata are stipulated by the policies of the DAAC that will host the data.
 Although CMR has somewhat minimal requirements for metadata, requirements on EOSDIS data are expected to exceed those in order to render the data searchable and usable.
 The data producers should also follow best practices for including metadata within or associated with the individual data files that are submitted to the DAAC.
-Data producers should work with the DAAC(s) to determine the best approach for their products.
+Data producers should work with the DAACs to determine the best approach for their products.

-File metadata can be created for and associated with a data product through several methods.
-Software libraries, such as netCDF and HDF, make populating file metadata straightforward.
+File-level metadata can be created for and associated with a data product through several methods.
+Software libraries, such as netCDF and HDF, make populating file-level metadata straightforward.
 Metadata can be assigned to any object within the file, or to the file as a whole.
+As such, most of the recommendations that follow apply to netCDF/HDF files, but a producer of products in other formats should aspire to conform to the degree that that format permits.

-The two main categories of file metadata are "global attributes" and "variable attributes."
-Metadata can also be assigned to groups of data objects within a file.
+The two main categories of file metadata are "global attributes" and "variable-level attributes."
+In netCDF and HDF it is possible to assign metadata to groups of data objects within a file.
 Global attributes are meant to apply to all information in the file, and can vary from file to file within a data product.
-However, to maximize the self-describing nature of a file a data producer can also include data product metadata, i.e. information that is repeated for all files, within a file.
+However, to maximize the self-describing nature of a file, a data producer can also include data product metadata, i.e., information that is repeated for all files, within a file.
 Data product metadata describe and are valid for data in each of the files constituting the data product.
 File-level metadata should be embedded in the file itself if using self-describing formats like netCDF.
-The DAAC(s) may require that the metadata be provided both embedded in files and as a separate metadata file.
+The DAACs may require that the metadata be provided both embedded in files and as a separate metadata file.
 File-naming conventions should make sure that the physically separate metadata are properly associated with the file to which they refer.
-Data product files may not contain all the available data product metadata (e.g., may not contain everything in related texts such as the Algorithm Theoretical Basis Document, ATBD), but they must contain enough metadata to enable data search and discovery and scientific analysis using tools capable of recognizing metadata standardized for interoperability based on recommendations and standards in this document and provided by the DAAC(s).
+Data product files may not contain all the available data product metadata (e.g., may not contain everything in related texts such as the Algorithm Theoretical Basis Document, ATBD), but they must contain enough metadata to enable data search and discovery and scientific analysis using tools capable of recognizing metadata standardized for interoperability based on recommendations and standards in this document and provided by the DAACs.